-PostgreSQL is a popular and versatile object-relational database.
-It has a strong security architecture and offers great flexibility.
-Nevertheless, there are projects for which other options may be better suited.
-We take a look at the five best PostgreSQL alternatives.
+PostgreSQL is a very popular and versatile object-relational database, known especially for its strong security architecture and high flexibility.
+However, there are projects where other options may be a better fit.
+Here are six of the best alternatives or additions to PostgreSQL.

 What is PostgreSQL and what alternatives are there?